udpcachefix/wfiles/README.md

 # Windows 10 "1709-BTM.reg" & "1709-RIPPER.reg"
-BTM is the safer version - running RIPPER will break a lot of things.
+BTM is the safer and recommended version.
 RIPPER will - yes will! - break a lot of things.
 Make sure you know what you're doing and have a few fixed at hand before applying.

 Brief summary of what BTM does: